Helyousfi/Python/README.md

 # Python
 Python Object Oriented Programming from scratch. <br>
-This repo contains topics about python programming language (just for learning).
+This repo contains different topics about python programming language (just for learning).